nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 > This validation step always runs and cannot be bypassed.

-> NKG will ignore any resources that fail the webhook validation like in the example above.
+> NKG will ignore any resources that fail the webhook validation, like in the example above.
 > If the resource previously existed, NKG will remove any existing NGINX configuration for that resource.

 ### Step 4 - Validation by NKG